1jour1vin

 Robert Parker - Wine Advocate

-The 2010 Maury Hecht & Bannier is surprisingly fruity for a wine of this appellation, highlighted by notes of strawberry and raspberry, with roasted, resinous, and crushed stone accents.
-With 90g of residual sugar, it is very well balanced by the appellation's standards, i.e. not too sweet or cloying.
-Enjoy it until 2017 or beyond.
+The 2010 Maury Hecht & Bannier is surprisingly fruity for a wine from this appellation, highlighted by notes of strawberry and raspberry, with hints of roasted, resinous, and crushed stone.
+With 90g of residual sugar, it is very well-balanced by the appellation’s standards—that is, neither too sweet nor cloying.
+Enjoy it through 2017, or even longer.

 About the estate: